Travel Series Volume # 8

 Let me tell you about a funny vacation story involving my Mom.
 We were taking a big family vacation with my Husband, my 2 kids, my Step-Dad Ron and his 2 kids, my Mom and my 2 brothers.
 First of all, that is a lot of people on one trip.
 They had rented a mini van to drive from North Carolina to Orlando with their crew.
 Ron grumbled loudly because he could barely get all the things into the back end that my Mom had packed.
 It was ridiculous how much she thought she needed for 5 days in Florida.
 She had one entire bag that I think she just unloaded the entire medicine cabinet into, just in case.
 Hysterical.
 Let this be your example of how NOT to pack!

 Morpha says that the key is not to overdo it with clothes.
 Early in their travels she packed a lot of items and brought half of them home unused.
 Now she packs less items ensuring that they mix and match well and she utilizes pieces that can be hand washed and worn again.
-She suggest rolling clothes for less wrinkles, going with lighter weight practical shoes that are good for walking and packing an extra lightweight bag for goodies you bring home.
-These are simple steps that help you avoid shlepping around a lot of bulky, heavy luggage.
+She suggest rolling clothes for less wrinkles, going with lighter weight practical shoes that are good for walking and packing an extra lightweight bag for goodies you plan to bring home.
+These are simple steps that can help you avoid shlepping around a lot of bulky, heavy luggage.

-My friend Cody suggests spending a little extra on some good quality travel wear and the right gear.
+My friend Cody suggests spending a little extra on some good quality travel wear and the right travel gear.
 He says to invest in a good carry on backpack/bag that fits the requirements for budget airlines in order to save you money on luggage fees.
 These savings eventually end up paying for the bag over time.
 Purchase travel wear that is casual, antimicrobial, breathable, moisture wicking and quick drying.
 As Morpha also mentioned, these items can be washed in a sink and dryed quickly if necessary therefore saving room in your luggage, and reducing fees for extra bags.

-Some brands he recommends are Exofficio, Parana, Royal Robbins, Ice Breaker and Smart wool.
+Some brands Cody recommends are Exofficio, Parana, Royal Robbins, Ice Breaker and Smart wool.
 He says that although some of these items may seem a bit pricey to purchase, they are durable, multipurpose items and worth their weight in gold.
 So spend a little up front on these items to save a lot over time.

 If you are travelling to Europe, I reccomend getting a multi-voltage adapter.
 You may want one that also doubles as a phone charging port.
 Different European countries use different types of power plug styles.
 Our adapter was a lifesaver during our trip.
 I also packed an empty flat duffel in our sundry bag in case we needed it to bring home any treasures we found.
 I saved bubble wrap sheets prior to the trip and placed a few layers of them in the bottom of my suitcase before packing in my clothing.
 This worked out great since I brought back 11 bottles of Italian wine and spirits.
 I just rolled them with the bubble wrap, utilized some cardboard carriers and placed them between things in the suitcase on the the way home.
 Everything made it home safely.